 Quality assurance of Teacher Assessed Grades

 We’re pleased to confirm publication of our Quality Assurance Policy for Awarding for 2020-21.
 This brand new policy provides you with a clear overview of the quality assurance process expected for qualifications in Ofqual’s category A, B1 and B2.
-The policy outlines what is expected from centres in relation to preparing a TAG strategy, internal quality assurance and how to prepare for the external quality assurance process.
+The policy outlines what is expected from centres in relation to preparing a Teacher Assessed Grade (TAG) strategy, internal quality assurance and how to prepare for the external quality assurance process.

 Once you’re familiar with the QA policy, we need you to begin summarising your centre TAG strategy by completing our Teacher Assessed Grading Strategy Form.
-Our QA policy provides guidance on how to complete this in the appendix, and is available for you to complete now.
-We ask that you complete this before close of business on Friday 7 May.
-You will be unable to submit any TAGs on our portal until you have done so.
+Our QA policy provides guidance on how to complete this in the appendix.
+This should have been completed by 7 May and needs to be done as soon as possible before you can submit any TAGs.

 We recommend that you print the completed form before submitting, as we will be unable to provide you with a copy of the completed version.